Athletics at the 2012 Summer Olympics – Men's 400 metres: Qualification

 A National Olympic Committee (NOC) could enter up to 3 qualified athletes in the men's 100 metres event if all athletes met the A standard, or 1 athlete if they met the B standard.
 The qualifying time standards could be obtained in various meets during the qualifying period that had the approval of the IAAF.
 Indoor and outdoor meets were eligible.
 The A standard for the 2012 men's 400 metres was 45.30 seconds; the B standard was 45.90 seconds.
 The qualifying period for was from 1 May 2011 to 8 July 2012.
 NOCs could also have an athlete enter the 400 metres through a universality place.
 NOCs could enter one male athlete in an athletics event, regardless of time, if they had no male athletes meeting the qualifying A or B standards in any men's athletic event.

 Competition format

 The men's 400 metres competition consisted of 7 heats (Round 1), 3 semifinals and a final.
 The fastest competitors from each race in the heats qualified for the semifinals along with the fastest overall competitors not already qualified that were required to fill the 24 available spaces in the semifinals.
 A total of eight competitors qualified for the final from the semifinals.

 Records

-Prior to the competition, the existing World and Olympic records were as follows.
+Prior to the competition, the existing world record, Olympic record, and world leading time were as follows:

 No new world or Olympic records were set during the event.

 The following new national records were set during the competition.